abdulraoufatia/microblog/README.md

 #### Build and run the Docker Image

-This project is buit using mutlti-stage builds.
+This project is built using mutlti-stage builds.
 Mutil-stage builds are useful to optimise Dockerfiles while keeping them easy to read and maintain.
+To learn more about multi-stage builds, see [Use multi-stage builds](https://docs.docker.com/develop/develop-images/multistage-build/) from the offical Docker documentation.

 To build the development enviornment, run the following command: